 - - Jim H., Tecnotree Limited

-Session 1: Introduction • Design for Six Sigma Introduction • Closing the Gap • Better Aim Through DFSS • Improving Lifecycle Cost • DFSS and DMAIC • What is Design for Six Sigma? • The Alphabet Soup of DFSS • Process Phase-Gates • Design Leverage • How To Use This Course • Keeping Track of Where You Are • DFSS Achievements • Exercises and Quiz Session 2: Define • Introduction • Project Selection Toolset • Project Charter Toolset • Project Tracking Toolset • Obtaining the Voice of The Customer • Market Segmentation • Understanding Customer Requirements • Listening to All the Voices • Where to Go For Customer Requirements • Conducting Surveys • Survey Considerations • Surveys - Sampling Frame • Structuring Survey Questions • Affinity Diagram Toolset • CTQC Tree Diagram Toolset • Operational Definition Toolset • Voice Of The Customer As Specifications • Progress Review • Exercises and Quiz Session 3: Concept • Introduction • QFD Toolset • Metrics • The Core Principle of DFSS • Process Capability Toolset • Benchmarking • Beyond Customer Requirements • Brainstorming • Encouraging The Creative Process • Narrowing Down The List of Ideas • Pugh Concept Selection Toolset • Progress Review • Exercises and Quiz Session 4: Design • Introduction • Design Development • Results By Design • Design Scorecard • Analyzing Designs • More on QFD • Correlation and Regression Analysis • Multiple Regression Toolset • Error-proofing • FMEA Toolset • Product and Process Reliability • Basic Reliability Calculations • Transfer Function Toolset • Progress Review • Exercises and Quiz Session 5: Optimize • Introduction • Building a Process Model • From Process Diagram to Process Model • Predicting Process Performance With Simulation • Process Playground - Online Discrete Event Simulation • Monte Carlo Toolset • Tolerance Design & Optimization Toolset • Optimization • Response Surface Methods • Optimization with Response Surface Methods • Continuous Flow Optimization Toolset • Design For Lean - Supply Chain Dynamics • QFD: Building The Fourth House • Progress Review • Exercises and Quiz Session 6: Verify • Introduction • Other Aspects of Verification • The Process Control Plan • Testing a Design • Achieving Reliability Through Testing • Robust Design and Taguchi Methods • Minimum Run Resolution V Designs Toolset • Robustness Testing Practice • Piloting a Design • Launch • Evolutionary Operation Toolset • Ending a Project • Progress Review • Exercises and Quiz • Course Completion • The Lean Six Sigma Journey
+Session 1: Introduction to DFSS • Design for Six Sigma Introduction • Closing the Gap • Better Aim Through DFSS • Improving Lifecycle Cost • DFSS and DMAIC • What is Design for Six Sigma? • The Alphabet Soup of DFSS • Process Phase-Gates • Design Leverage • How To Use This Course • Keeping Track of Where You Are • DFSS Achievements • Exercises and Quiz Session 2: Define • Introduction • Project Selection Toolset • Project Charter Toolset • Project Tracking Toolset • Obtaining the Voice of The Customer • Market Segmentation • Understanding Customer Requirements • Listening to All the Voices • Where to Go For Customer Requirements • Conducting Surveys • Survey Considerations • Surveys - Sampling Frame • Structuring Survey Questions • Affinity Diagram Toolset • CTQC Tree Diagram Toolset • Operational Definition Toolset • Voice Of The Customer As Specifications • Progress Review - Define Phase • Exercises and Quiz Session 3: Concept • Introduction • QFD Toolset • Metrics • The Core Principle of DFSS • Process Capability Toolset • Benchmarking • Beyond Customer Requirements • Brainstorming • Encouraging The Creative Process • Narrowing Down The List of Ideas • Pugh Concept Selection Toolset • Progress Review - Concept Phase • Exercises and Quiz Session 4: Design • Introduction • Design Development • Results By Design • Design Scorecard • Analyzing Designs • QFD: Building the 3rd House • Correlation and Regression Analysis • Multiple Regression Toolset • Error-proofing • FMEA Toolset • Product and Process Reliability • Basic Reliability Calculations • Transfer Function Toolset • Progress Review - Design Phase • Exercises and Quiz Session 5: Optimize • Introduction • Building a Process Model • From Process Diagram to Process Model • Predicting Process Performance With Simulation • Process Playground - Online Discrete Event Simulation • Monte Carlo Toolset • Tolerance Design & Optimization Toolset • Optimization • Optimization with Response Surface Methods • Continuous Flow Optimization Toolset • Design For Lean - Supply Chain Dynamics • QFD: Building The 4th House • Progress Review - Optimize Phase • Exercises and Quiz Session 6: Verify • Introduction • Other Aspects of Verification • The Process Control Plan • Testing a Design • Achieving Reliability Through Testing • Robust Design and Taguchi Methods • Robustness Testing Practice • Piloting a Design • Launch • Evolutionary Operation Toolset • Ending a Project • Progress Review - Verify Phase • Exercises and Quiz • Course Completion • The Lean Six Sigma Journey